RameezAhmedZaka/ECS-Atlantis/README.md

 Store the Base64 key.
 ```
 aws ssm put-parameter \
-  --name "/github/app/key_base64" \                     # set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_app_key_base64
+  --name "/github/app/key_base64" \
-  --value "$(cat name_of_file)" \                       # the file name that you created using the above command
+  --value "$(cat name_of_file)" \
   --type "SecureString" \
-  --overwrite                                           # specify region if you are not using default one
+  --overwrite
 ```
+## Instruction for Paramater Store command above:
+- Set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_app_key_base64.
+- Name of file that you downloaded placed after cat "$(cat name_of_file)"
+- Specify region if you are not using default one

 ### Install GitHub App
 - Install the App on selected repositories.